 - Start your taxes or other record keeping

-The first steps of these things are relatively easy, or should be easy to do.
-Yet, when we put them off, they take on super powers that block us from accomplishing things.
+The first steps of all these things are relatively easy, or should be easy to do.
+However, when we put them off, they take on super powers that block us from accomplishing things.